Introduction

 • Javascript/Typescript: I also learned this through my own.
 I play many HTML games and I initially learned some Javascript by looking through the game's code to see how the game worked (and maybe exploit it a bit).
 I started really learning the languages when I started to learn about web development.
 I do like the dynamic nature of Javascript and being able to easily program stuff in, but it is a pain to debug.
 That's why I like Typescript more, which allows for better types, making it easier for me to read code and program stuff in.
 Typescript can be a pain with a bunch of types.
 I mainly would use this if I was doing a full stack application with the same language.

-Tools
+Tools Used

 • Visual Studio Code: This is the main code editor I use when programming any language.
-It has vast numbers of extensions that I can use to improve my coding experience.
+It has vast numbers of extensions that I use to improve my coding experience.
 It also contains many features I love like multiple cursors, quick open, and quick find.
 A few things that I dislike is that it can be slow with large projects and a lack of features IDEs have.

 • Git: This is the version control system I use for any of my projects.
 I mainly use Git on the command line and in VSCode where it's a bit more convenient.
 I have done plenty of squashing of commits using Git.